hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-builder-k8s.md

             </td>
             <td>
-                Add checkout step- the gh cli needs to be run in a git repository
+                The chaincode pod service account may need image pull secrets defined to access chaincode images, which should not be added to the default service account

+Add a new FABRIC_K8S_BUILDER_SERVICE_ACCOUNT option to start chaincode pods with a different service account

 Signed-off-by: James Taylor <jamest@uk.ibm.com>
             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2022-11-11 18:36:28 +0000 UTC
+        Created At 2022-12-16 16:58:52 +0000 UTC
     </div>
 </div>